imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 ### Gradient terms

 The discretization of the gradient terms is defined within the `gradSchemes` keyword.
-All gradient schemes are discretized equally with a second order central differencing scheme.
+All gradient schemes are discretized equally with a second order **central differencing scheme**.
 Hence, the `default` discretization is set to `Gauss linear`.

 ```
 gradSchemes